 Delayed gratification means saying “no” to something you want in the moment in exchange for a greater benefit or reward later.
 It’s the work of putting off pleasure, especially when indulging in that pleasure would have adverse consequences down the road.

-But how do experts define “delayed gratification,” and more importantly, how can you use it to become more productive?
+But how do experts define “delayed gratification,” and more importantly, how can you use it to improve your self-control and become more productive?

 Table of Contents